DawidS11/Chat/README.md

 # Chat
-A simple console application written in C++.
+A simple chat console application written in C++.
 It uses sockets and multithreading.

 ## Build
 `./make all`